hashintel/hash/packages/engine/README.md

 > **WIP** - This section is a work-in-progress.
 Guidance on production usage will appear here.

+### CLI Arguments and Options
+> **WIP** - CLI arguments are unstable, their presence do not guarantee their usability.
+It's recommended to stick to single-runs while the project stabilises.

 The CLI comes with a short help page: `cli help` or `cli -h`.
 A more detailed explanation about the parameters are available at the long help page with `cli --help`.
 To show the help page for subcommands, either append them to the command: `cli help single-run`, or use `-h`/`--help` after the subcommand: `cli single-run --help`.

 If one of the environment variables shown in the help page is passed, it will overwrite the default values.
 Parameters take precedence over environment variables.

+### Simulation Outputs
+> **WIP** - This section is a work-in-progress.
+More in-depth documentation is in the works for describing all output formats and options.
+As such some functionality may not be mentioned here, and some functionality alluded to here might not be complete at present.
+Currently the engine has two main form of outputs, one coming from the [json_state package](./src/simulation/package/output/packages/json_state) and the other from the [analysis package](./src/simulation/package/output/packages/analysis).

+#### JSON-State
+By default, the engine outputs a serialized snapshot of Agent state every step.
+This is written to the `./parts` folder.
+At the present it's possible that these files will not be valid JSON as the resultant blob may be split across multiple files (hence `part`) for buffering purposes.
+Development is planned for a different output format that ensures a valid JSON blob in a single file.

+#### Analysis
+> **WIP** - This feature is currently unstable

+[hCore](https://core.hash.ai) currently provides functionality where simulations can apply custom analysis on user-defined metrics.
+The functionality has been ported across to this codebase in the [analysis package](./src/simulation/package/output/packages/analysis), however development is planned to stabilise it.
+As such, this functionality is neither tested, nor considered supported.

 ## Main Concepts